Tsunami facts for kids

 Amazing facts about tsunamis

-- Tsunamis are rare but powerful.
-Most tsunamis happen in the Pacific Ocean because it is surrounded by a “Ring of Fire,” an area with lots of underwater earthquakes and volcanoes.
+- Most tsunamis happen in the Pacific Ocean, because it is surrounded by the Ring of Fire—an area with many active volcanoes and frequent underwater earthquakes.

 How to stay safe during a tsunami